Searching for vector boson-star mergers within LIGO-Virgo intermediate-mass black-hole merger candidates: Results

 \subsubsection{GW190521}

-We find results are fully consistent with those reported in \cite{Proca}.
-For the final BH, we estimate a red-shifted final mass of $M_{z}=260^{+9}_{-9}\,M_\odot$ and a final spin of $a_f=0.69^{+0.04}_{-0.04}$, compatible with those reported by the LVK \cite{GW190521D}.
+Our results are fully consistent with those reported in \cite{Proca}.
+For the final BH, we estimate a red-shifted final mass of $M_{z}=260^{+9}_{-8}\,M_\odot$ and a final spin of $a_f=0.69^{+0.04}_{-0.04}$, compatible with those reported by the LVK \cite{GW190521D}.
 We note that the final BH mass is essentially equal to the initial mass due to the negligible loss to GWs during head-on mergers, which also leads to a much lower source luminosity.
-We infer a luminosity distance around ten times closer than that estimated by the LVK at $d_{\rm L}=582^{+447}_{-258}$\,Mpc.
-Consequently, we obtain a much heavier source-frame mass of $M_{\rm src}=M_{z}/(1+z)=232^{+16}_{-16}\,M_\odot$.
-The individual source-frame mass estimates are $m_1 = 125^{+15}_{-12}\,M_\odot$ and $m_2 = 109^{+10}_{-16}\,M_\odot$.
-Remarkably, despite the significant growth of our simulation catalogue these are consistent with those reported in \cite{Proca} even though that study was limited to equal-mass PSMs.\\
+We infer a luminosity distance around ten times closer than that estimated by the LVK at $d_{\rm L}=568^{+356}_{-259}$\,Mpc.
+Consequently, we obtain a much heavier source-frame mass of $M_{\rm src}=M_{z}/(1+z)=233^{+15}_{-16}\,M_\odot$.
+The individual source-frame mass estimates are $m_1 = 126^{+13}_{-12}\,M_\odot$ and $m_2 = 109^{+11}_{-15}\,M_\odot$.
+Remarkably, despite the significant growth of our simulation catalogue, these values are consistent with those reported in \cite{Proca} even though that study was limited to equal-mass PSMs.\\

-As per the Proca-star specific parameters, we estimate star-frequencies $\omega_1=0.89^{+0.03}_{-0.06}$ and $\omega_2=0.91^{+0.02}_{-0.06}$ in agreement with those reported in \cite{Proca}.
+As per the Proca-star specific parameters, Fig. \ref{fig:omega_posteriors_one} shows informative posteriors for this and all the remaining events.
+We estimate star-frequencies $\omega_1/\mu_{\rm B}=0.910^{+0.016}_{-0.023}$ and $\omega_2/\mu_{\rm B}=0.867^{+0.035}_{-0.052}$, both consistent with those reported in \cite{Proca}.
 These, combined with the masses of the individual stars, allow us to estimate the mass of the underlying ultralight boson via